-Medications as determined by your physician to reduce your risk for blood clot formation
+- medications as determined by your physician to reduce your risk of blood clot formation

 A prevention plan for PVD may also be used to prevent or lessen the progress of PVD once it has been diagnosed.
 Consult your physician for diagnosis and treatment.